IDT-ITI/360-VSumm/README.md

 </div>

 # Acknowledgements
-This work was supported by the EU's Horizon Europe and Horizon 2020 programmes under grant agreements 101070109 TransMIXR and 951911 AI4Media, respectively
+This work was supported by the EU's Horizon Europe and Horizon 2020 programmes under grant agreements 101070109 TransMIXR and 951911 AI4Media, respectively.